MicrosoftDocs/mslearn-advocates.azure-functions-and-signalr/README.md

 ## Ending project

 The starting project updates stock prices in a Cosmos DB database every minute with an Azure Function app and a timer trigger.
 The client uses SignalR to recieve on the Cosmos DB items with change notifications through an Azure Functions app.

+## Deploy to Azure Static Web Apps and Azure Functions App

+1. Deploy the backend to Azure Functions App
+1. Deploy the frontend to Azure Static Web Apps in Standard pricing tier in order to use bring your own backend (byob).

 ## Troubleshooting